hazikchaudhry/valocity-recruitment-engineering-test-main/README.md

 Did some small refactoring for the expiry of the item, this could be useful in future, passed all tests

+Now since its the final 10 ish mins, I will write about the next steps.

 ## Proposed Next Steps

+The plan in my head was something like this

+Phase 1: Characterization Tests
+Phase 2: Extract helper methods (DecreaseQuality, etc) <- Here Currently

+### Phase 3: Extract item-specific methods
+Extract SellIn management method
+Add item type checking methods

+### Phase 4: Introduce polymorphism
+Create update methods for each item type
+Simplify main method with cleaner conditionals

+### Phase 5: Add Strategy pattern
+Define strategy interface
+Create strategy implementations for each item type Implement strategy selection logic

+Strategy pattern is favoured over Factory or Template Method because it encapsulates algorithms at runtime, making it straightforward to add new item types without modifying existing code.
+Each item type gets its own strategy class with complete control over its update behaviour.

+Production Considerations for Gilded Rose

+User Interface Requirements
+Product users would benefit from a proper interface to explain the business rules clearly.
+Current string-based item identification is fragile and unclear.

+Collaborative Development Practices
+For team collaboration, would implement proper Git branching strategy, pull requests, code reviews, and continuous integration pipelines.

+Production Readiness
+Live deployment requires robust error handling, comprehensive logging, user-friendly interface for inventory management, and proper validation of item data.

+Key Concerns
+User impact: Changes could affect inventory calculations
+Invariants: Quality bounds (0-50), Sulfuras properties must remain constant
+Guardrails: Input validation, defensive programming against invalid items
+Clarity: Business rules need documentation, better naming conventions for item types

+Risk Mitigation
+Comprehensive test coverage, gradual rollout, monitoring, and rollback capabilities essential before production deployment.

 ## Assumptions & known gaps

+Assuming the initial code was correct in terms of functionality fully, the test cases confirmed this

+I do work more with Java, due to my coursework, but the concepts are the same the syntax make it a bit less slower to write code quickly, but I still get it